 Every child in a class is allocated a ‘Key worker’, who will develop a special relationship with that child and will monitor their learning & development.

-The Early Years Foundation Stage Curriculum is divided into three prime areas and 4 specific areas of learning.
+The Early Years Foundation Stage Curriculum consists of 7 educational programmes that are divided into three prime areas and 4 specific areas of learning.

 Prime areas include:

 Personal, Social & Emotional Development

 Children’s personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.
 Strong, warm and supportive 9 relationships with adults enable children to learn how to understand their own feelings and those of others.

 Children should be supported to manage emotions, develop a positive sense of self, set themselves simple goals, have confidence in their own abilities, to persist and wait for what they want and direct attention as necessary.
 Through adult modelling and guidance, they will learn how to look after their bodies, including healthy eating, and manage personal needs independently.
 Through supported interaction with other children, they learn how to make good friendships, co-operate and resolve conflicts peaceably.
 These attributes will provide a secure platform from which children can achieve at school and in later life.

 The development of children’s spoken language underpins all seven areas of learning and development.
 Children’s back-and-forth interactions from an early age form the foundations for language and cognitive development.
 The number and quality of the conversations they have with adults and peers throughout the day in a language-rich environment is crucial.
 By commenting on what children are interested in or doing and echoing back what they say with new vocabulary added, practitioners will build children's language effectively.